seemslegit42/aevonos/src/docs/Armory.md

 ### 2.1.
 The `Armory` Micro-App (`micro-apps/armory.tsx`)
 The UI is designed to showcase available artifacts with reverence and clarity.
 - **Catalog View**: Displays listings for `MicroAppManifests` and `ChaosCardManifests` in a rich, card-based layout.
-- **Filtering & Search**: Provides an input for text-based search and a tag-based filtering system to allow users to quickly find relevant tools.
 - **Tabbed Interface**: Separates Micro-Apps from Chaos Cards for clear navigation.
-- **Acquisition Flow**: Integrates directly with the `purchaseMicroApp` and `makeFollyTribute` (for Chaos Cards) server actions, which in turn use the Obelisk Pay and Klepsydra Engine subsystems.
+- **Acquisition Flow**: Integrates directly with the `purchaseMicroApp` and `purchaseChaosCard` server actions, which in turn use the Obelisk Pay and Klepsydra Engine subsystems.
 - **State Awareness**: The UI dynamically reflects the user's ownership status, disabling purchase buttons for already-acquired items.

 ### 2.2.
-Configuration-as-Code (`config/artifacts.ts`)
+Configuration-as-Code (`config/micro-apps.ts`, `config/chaos-cards.ts`)
-- **Manifests**: The Armory's catalog is driven by a single, unified static manifest file.
+- **Manifests**: The Armory's catalog is driven by static manifest files.
 This approach ensures that all available tools are version-controlled and tightly integrated with the codebase, allowing for rapid development and deployment of new offerings.
 Each manifest defines an item's name, description, cost, and other essential metadata.

 ### 2.3.
 Backend & Service Integration
-- **`purchaseMicroApp` / `makeFollyTribute` Actions**: These server actions handle the business logic of an acquisition.
+- **`purchaseMicroApp` / `purchaseChaosCard` Actions**: These server actions handle the business logic of an acquisition.
 They verify the user's credit balance, call the appropriate services (`ledger-service`, `klepsydra-service`), update the user's or workspace's ownership records in the database, and log the transaction.
 - **`logInstrumentDiscovery` Action**: The Armory UI uses this "fire-and-forget" action to log when a user first views an item.
 This data feeds the Nudge Engine, enabling proactive, context-aware suggestions from BEEP.

 ---